johnflin/Schedule_1-resolution-fix-/README.md

 rem Restore resolution to 1920x1080 C:\path\to\Qres.exe /x:1920 /y:1080            #finally  this denotes to the resolution you want to change your desktop to when you close the game . in my case my                                                      default desktop is set to 1080p . and paste the path to the Qres.exe .

+after that save the file as .bat type in your desktop and and open it